CodingMakoto/Raijin/README.md

 ## Discover Raijin

-So...
-Hello !
-I'm Raijin Discord Bot !
-My goal was to create a New Adventure on Discord based on the Genshin Impact Game.
-I can fetch your Personal Info in the real game also, with me you are going to discover the New Adventure with a new guide named : Makoto and visit a New Island inspired of Genshin Impact.
+Hello Adventurer !
+I'm Raijin, your new Discord bot companion (You can't choose).
+Inspired by the real Genshin Impact game, my mission is to bring a fresh adventure to your Discord experience.
+I can even fetch your personal information from the real game.
+Embark on a new journey with me and our guide (His name is Makoto) as we explore a new island inspired by Genshin Impact.
+Get ready for an exciting adventure !
+Your going to:
 - Complete quests and chapters
 - View your daily quests
 - Heal yourself by using statues of the seven